-19. Field Name: Group\Membership

-Keshif Label(s): Group Membership
+19. Field Name: Group_Membership Keshif Label(s): Group Membership

 Description: Was the individual in a group?
 If the individual is both a member of a formal extremist organization and an above-ground political movement or activist group, enter 3 for member of formal extremist organization.
-If individual is member of both an informal group of fellow extremists and a formal extremist organization, enter 3 for member of formal extremist organization.
+If the individual is a member of both an informal group of fellow extremists and a formal extremist organization, enter 3 for member of formal extremist organization.
 If the individual is a member of both an informal group of extremists and an above-ground political movement/activist group, enter 2 for informal group of extremists.
 Note: refer to the Inclusion Criteria section for instructions on how to interpret group membership.

-0 = Not a member of a group
+0 = Not a member of or inspired by any named group

-1 = Member of an above-ground political movement or activist group (e.g., Operation Rescue, Earth First!)

-2 = Member of an informal group of fellow extremists (e.g., a 'homegrown' cell or informal militia)

-3 = Member of a formal extremist organization or an extremist movement (e.g., Weather Underground, Animal Liberation Front, al-Qaeda)
+- 1 = Member of or affiliated with an above-ground political movement or activist group (e.g., Operation Rescue, Greenpeace) - 2 = Member of or affiliated with an informal group of fellow extremists (e.g., a 'homegrown' cell or informal militia) - 3 = Member of or inspired by a formal extremist organization or an extremist movement (e.g., Weather Underground, Animal Liberation Front, al-Qaeda, QAnon, Incel Movement) with a national presence - -99 = Unknown

-20. Field Name: Group\Name

-Keshif Label(s): Group or Movement Affiliation Variable Type: Text

-Description: Name of existing Designated Terrorist Organization, extremist group, extremist movement, activist group, or associated group with which the individual is affiliated.
-Include those organizations with which the individual self-identifies, as well as those linked to the individual by authorities and affiliations mentioned in credible media sources (but not those based on pure speculation without real evidence).
-If unknown, enter -99.
-If no organization, enter -88 for N/A.